Contagious Diseases Acts: Conditions in lock hospitals

 If a woman was declared to be infected she would be confined in what were known as lock hospitals.
 The lock hospitals or lock wards were designed specifically to treat those infected with a venereal disease since 1746.
 Conditions in lock hospitals were sometimes inadequate.
 An 1882 survey estimated that there were only 402 beds for female patients in all the voluntary lock hospitals in Great Britain, and out of this number only 232 were "funded for use".
 Female venereal patients generally had to resort to workhouse infirmaries if there was no availability within a lock hospital.

 Depending on the city, there may have been a lock asylum operating in partnership with the lock hospital.
 Women would receive treatment in the asylum, which was intended to correct their moral deviance.
 Women were seen as deviant if they were prostitutes, and the goal was to cure them of their sexual desires.
 The increased expectation of Victorian “respectability” made the asylum treatment much more popular among the general population.
-In a lock asylum, women were “taught appropriate behavior through religious instruction, and a decent working-class profession, so that a process of inclusion in respectable society would be fulfilled after a process of exclusion.”
+In a lock asylum, women were “taught appropriate behaviour through religious instruction, and a decent working-class profession, so that a process of inclusion in respectable society would be fulfilled after a process of exclusion.”
 For men, their sexual desires were seen as natural impulses that could not and should not be controlled, so they were not subject to the same asylum treatment.

 Opposition and extension

 Early opposition

-Florence Nightingale’s opposition to the “Continental system” or state regulation of prostitution probably delayed passage of the legislation by a couple of years.
-However, the first Contagious Diseases Act was adopted, after scarcely any debate in 1864.
+Florence Nightingale's opposition to the "Continental system" or state regulation of prostitution probably delayed passage of the legislation by a couple of years.
+However, the first Contagious Diseases Prevention Act 1864 was adopted, after scarcely any debate.